Stolen and recovered vehicles

-If the vehicle was stolen before you were able to apply for registration and title in your name, you must first apply for a title in your name in order to transfer ownership to your insurance company.
-Obtain a letter from the insurance company on their letterhead stating that proof of ownership is required for insurance transfer only.
-Submit the letter with your Application for Title [Only] (MV-82TON).
-DMV will issue a New York State Salvage Certificate (MV-907A) in your name.
-The MV-907A is an ownership document that can be transferred to your insurance company.
+If the vehicle was stolen before you were able to apply for a registration and title in your name, you must first apply for a title in your name in order to transfer ownership to your insurance company.
+You must obtain a letter from the insurance company on their letterhead stating that proof of ownership is required for insurance transfer only.
+Submit the letter with your Application for Title [Only] (MV-82TON), along with Proof of Sales Tax (FS-6T) and Title Fee.
+DMV will issue a New York State Title in your name branded "Stolen Vehicle Insurance Transfer Only."
+This title is an ownership docoument that can be transferred to your insurance company.
 See Apply for a Title Certificate Only at our website.

 If your vehicle is recovered, make sure the police cancel the stolen vehicle alarm so the recovery will be listed on your title record.
 Do not use the vehicle or apply for plates/registration until you are sure the alarm has been cancelled.

 If the vehicle is damaged or totaled, contact your auto insurance company.
 Do not apply for plates/registration as explained below until contacting your insurance company and resolving the matter with them.

 If the plates are recovered with your vehicle and you filed form MV-78B, bring the plates and your copy of the MV-78B to a DMV office to surrender them and apply for new plates and to re-instate your registration.

 If the plates are missing, bring your copy of form MV-78B to a DMV office and apply for new plates and reinstatement of your registration.